cs-milo/FirstAngularApp/README.md

 ## What the Application Does
 - Uses the Angular CLI to scaffold the application and components
-- Retrieves JSON data from a free online REST API using Angularâ€™s `HttpClient`
+- Retrieves JSON data from a free online REST API using Angular’s `HttpClient`
 - Passes each record from the parent component to a child component using `@Input()`
 - Displays the data in a simple, readable format